Tekno (toy manufacturer): Copies and comparisons

 Normally producing in 1:43 scale, Tekno's principal rivals were Corgi Toys and Dinky Toys.
 Models produced often mimicked their offerings, like the Commer estate or the later Oldsmobile Toronado, both models made by Corgi.
 Still, Tekno always had a personality all its own, offering unique vehicles (particularly those Swedish Saabs and Volvos).
 One example was the 1970 Volvo 144 police sedan or the Saab 99.
-Another was the Corvair Monza concept vehicle, produced in several colors - later reproduced by Auto Pilen of Spain.
+Another was the Chevrolet Corvair Monza GT concept vehicle, produced in several colors — later reproduced by Auto Pilen of Spain.
 Some Tekno original tooling for 1960s Tekno models was also sold to Dalia of Spain, like several Volvo, Ford, and Lincoln models.

 In contrast with most other diecast car producers, Tekno did not give in to the temptation of low friction, flashy wheels on their vehicles.
 Though the company remained loyal to its roots in producing more realistic models, this was not good for sales.
 Gradually, the variety of cars and other vehicles gave way to marketing only diecast trucks –often still for promotional purposes.
 At least this strategy helped the company survive, though more in the mode of German Conrad or NZG.

 Some earlier models suffered occasionally from zinc pest and warping or bending chassis (perhaps from moldings that were unreinforced), but, overall, Tekno vehicles were of high quality finish.